Open

 Directions

-From McKenzie Bridge, travel east on Highway 126 for 18 miles to the Clear Lake area.
-Before reaching Clear Lake, turn right on Forest Road 770 and head northeast 1 mile to Cold Water Cove Campground at the end of the road.
+From McKenzie Bridge, OR, travel east on Highway 126 for 18 miles to the Clear Lake Area.
+Before reaching Clear Lake, turn right on Forest Road 770, heading northeast 1 mile to Cold Water Cove Campground at the end of the road.

 Amenities